emmafedina/World-Happiness-Report/README.md

 Description

-The goal of this project is to show people what factors are important for happiness of the population.
-This projects analyzes different factors and shows which factores are more important.
-This projects uses information from 2015-2022 that gives us a wide spector of information.
+The objective of this project is to present a comprehensive analysis of the factors that contribute to the overall happiness of the population.
+Through an extensive examination of multiple variables, this project identifies and prioritizes the factors that have the greatest impact on the well-being of individuals.
+The study utilizes data collected between 2015 and 2022, thus providing a broad and inclusive perspective on the subject.

-This project also include helpfull diograms and maps for the reader.
+To enhance the understanding of the findings, this project employs insightful diagrams and maps that facilitate the comprehension and interpretation of the results.
+The use of these visual aids provides the reader with a clear and concise overview of the research, as well as a detailed understanding of the correlations between the variables.

 Visuals
 <img width="1065" alt="Screenshot 2023-04-13 at 3 53 25 PM" src="https://user-images.githubusercontent.com/73077499/231900128-9897f190-1852-41c8-a42d-e93a9c940f12.png">